dkmur/Stats/README.md

 ### Notes

-Not all information stored in tables stats_worker and stats_area are included in Stats menu options.
+Not all information stored in tables stats_worker and stats_area in included in Stats menu options, adapt as you see fit.
 Pretty sure after making these changes you wil never be able to pull any change from here hence this most likely won't be updated :P